goschtl/zope/z3c.dobbin/trunk/src/z3c/dobbin/README.txt

     ...         default=u"")

 We can now fabricate instances that implement this interface by using the ``create`` method.
-This is a shorthand for setting up the mapper and creating an instance using its factory.
+This is a shorthand for setting up a mapper and creating an instance by calling it.

     >>> from z3c.dobbin.factory import create
     >>> album = create(IAlbum)